Hello.

 We ended up in Liverpool as the good Doctor was offered an interesting role in the city.
 On arriving I spent 6 months with Victim Support changing how victims services were managed.
 I raised 350k of new project funds and created new work with new partners in a role that was absolutely fascinating.

 Over the last number of year’s I have been taking on more freelance gigs and producing stuff for magazines here and in Ireland, stuff with words, and pictures.
-They all live here.

 What’s not to like?